What is digital wellbeing?

 Even businesses are introducing ways to support their employees with their digital wellbeing with many offering flexible working, and access to additional support if needed.

 Small changes to your digital use can make a big difference to wellbeing.
 A digital detox doesn’t always mean that you need to switch off every device you own - there are many different ways you could reduce the amount you rely on your digital devices.
-Check out this Digital Wings Digital Detox article to find out about the different types of detox that could work for you.

 This document is an independent publication and is neither affiliated with, nor authorised, sponsored, or approved by the companies mentioned.
 All trademarks are the property of their respective owners.
 There are other services available and Barclays does not specifically endorse or recommend the use of the services mentioned in this document.
 This document contains general guidance only and should not be construed as specific advice or relied upon as such – you should always consider your own situation, and take specific advice if unsure before signing up for any digital wellbeing service.